Krembo: Overview

 Due to Israel's Mediterranean climate, with long, warm summers, krembos are a seasonal treat sold only four months a year, from October to February.
 They are not sold during the rest of the year due to their fragility and as they are prone to melting when exposed to heat.
-Krembos are the most popular confection in Israel, with over 50 million krembos are sold each year—an average of 9 per person.
+Krembos are the most popular confection in Israel, with over 50 million krembos sold each year—an average of 9 per person.